Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: Abstract

 \section{Abstract}

 Emission from the photosphere in gamma-ray burst (GRB) jets can be substantially affected by subphotospheric energy dissipation, which is typically caused by radiation-mediated shocks (RMSs).
 We study the observational characteristics of such emission, in particular the spectral signatures.
-Invoking an internal collision framework to estimate relevant shock initial conditions, we use an RMS model to generate synthetic photospheric spectra.
-The spectra are then fitted with a standard cutoff power-law (CPL) function to compare with corresponding GRB catalogues.
-We find mean values and standard deviations for the low-energy index and the peak energy as $\langle\alpha_{\rm cpl}\rangle = -0.76\pm 0.227$ and $\langle\log(E_{\rm peak}/{\rm keV})\rangle = 2.42\pm 0.408$, respectively.
-The range of $\alpha_{\rm cpl}$ values obtained cover a substantial fraction of the catalogued values, $\langle\alpha_{\rm cpl}^{\rm cat}\rangle = -0.80 \pm 0.311$.
-This requires that the free fireball acceleration starts at $r_0 \sim 10^{10}~$cm, which is in agreement with hydrodynamical simulations.
-The CPL function generally provides a good fit, even though the synthetic spectra typically exhibit an additional break at lower energies.
-We also identify a non-negligible parameter region for what we call ``optically shallow shocks'': shocks that do not accumulate enough scatterings to reach a steady-state spectrum before decoupling.
-These occur for optical depths $\tau \lesssim 55 \, u_u^{-2}$, where $u_u = \gamma_u\beta_u\sim 2$ is the dimensionless specific momentum of the upstream as measured in the shock rest frame.
-We conclude that photospheric emission, which has passed through an RMS, is spectrally consistent with the dominant fraction of observed bursts.
+Relevant shock initial conditions are estimated using a simple internal collision framework, which then serve as inputs for an RMS model that generates synthetic photospheric spectra.
+Within this framework, we find that if the free fireball acceleration starts at $r_0 \sim 10^{10}~$cm, in agreement with hydrodynamical simulations, then the typical spectrum consists of a broad, soft power-law segment with a cutoff at high energies and a hardening in X-rays.
+The synthetic spectra are generally well fitted with a standard cutoff power-law (CPL) function, as the hardening in X-rays is commonly outside the observable energy range of current detectors.
+The CPL-fits yield values for the low-energy index, $\alpha$, and the peak energy, $E_{\rm peak}$, that are centered around $\sim -0.8$ and $\sim 220~$keV, respectively, similar to typical observed values.
+We also identify a non-negligible parameter region for what we call ``optically shallow shocks'': shocks that do not accumulate enough scatterings to reach a steady-state spectrum before decoupling and thereby produce more complex spectra.
+These occur for optical depths $\tau \lesssim 55 \, u_u^{-2}$, where $u_u = \gamma_u\beta_u$ is the dimensionless specific momentum of the upstream as measured in the shock rest frame.